Russia's war on Ukraine latest news: Zelenskiy warns of more Russian attacks | Headlines

 - Ukraine

-* Reuters could not verify the battlefield reports. * The Pentagon is considering a Boeing proposal to supply Ukraine with cheap, small precision bombs fitted onto abundantly available rockets, allowing Kyiv to strike far behind Russian lines as the West struggles to meet demand for more arms.

-MEMORIES OF FAMINE * Ukraine has accused the Kremlin of reviving the "genocidal" tactics of Josef Stalin as Kyiv commemorated a Soviet-era famine that killed millions of Ukrainians in the winter of 1932-33.

-GRAIN EXPORTS * Exports of Ukraine's grain would not reach 3 million tonnes in November as Russia tried to limit ship inspections at ports, Ukrainian Infrastructure Minister Oleksandr Kubrakov said.
+* Exports of Ukraine's grain would not reach 3 million tonnes in November as Russia tried to limit ship inspections at ports, Ukrainian Infrastructure Minister Oleksandr Kubrakov said.
 In October, some 4.2 million tonnes of grain had left Ukrainian ports, Kubrakov said on his Facebook page.
+DIPLOMACY

+* The United States is still talking to Russia about a deal to free jailed Americans Brittney Griner and Paul Whelan but Moscow has not provided a "serious response" to any of its proposals, a senior U.S. diplomat said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)